NDProject/UGN-Anti-Cheat-Client/README.md

 # UGN-Anti-Cheat-Client
 UGN Anti-Cheat

-This project dates back to 2014.
+This project dates back to 2014 and development has been canceled ever since.